Anatolii Kovalevskyi

-Anatolii Kovalevskyi (born 24 June 1990) is a Ukrainian male visually impaired cross-country skier and biathlete.
+Anatolii Kovalevskyi (born 24 June 1990) is a Ukrainian male visually impaired Para cross-country skier and biathlete.
 He represented Ukraine at the 2014 Winter Paralympics and competed in the men's cross-country skiing and biathlon events.
 Anatolii Kovalevskyi also went onto represent Ukraine at the 2018 Winter Paralympics and secured a bronze medal in the men's 7.5km visually impaired biathlon event.

 Career

-He took the sport of Paralympic Nordic skiing in 2009 and he was formerly coached by his own father, Ganna Glukhykh.
+He took the sport of Para Nordic skiing in 2009 and he was formerly coached by his own father, Ganna Glukhykh.
 He earned the opportunity to compete at the 2014 Winter Paralympics representing Ukraine, which was his maiden call-up to compete at the Paralympics.
 He secured a silver medal in the men's 15km visually impaired biathlon event with his sighted guide, Oleksandr Mukshyn.